What is Forest Schools?

 Mrs. Ingram and Mrs. Muckalt are both trained level 3 forest school leaders.
 Every session will be run by either Mrs. Ingram or Mrs. Muckalt and sometimes both!
 Other adults will include teaching assistants from school and parent helpers who will be DBS checked.
 If you would like to volunteer please speak to Mrs. Muckalt, this is very much appreciated.

 Reception and Nursey children walk to the wooded area on the Village Hall field for their Forest School sessions.
 Mr and Mrs Hayton have very kindly allowed us to use an area of their woods for our forest schools sessions.
-This area is a short walk up a track into the woodland.
+This area is a short walk from school up a track into the woodland.
 The woodland consists of a range of trees including birch, oak and beech.
 On the forest floor there are ferns and rhododendrons.
 The boundaries of our area will be clearly marked for the children and adults will be placed to ensure all children can be seen.

 School has invested in water proof jackets and trousers to keep the children dry, however it would be great if you could send your child in with a warm jumper and welly boots.

 You will be informed of the day your child will be attending Forest School.
 Children will walk along the pavement, following the public footpath through to the woodland at Bainsbeck.

 Children will gradually build up to different activities.
 The ethos of forest schools is that it is very much child led so we will be observing the children very closely to enable us to plan from their needs.
 Some of the activities may include:

 • Playing team games

 • Cooking and eating snacks on the camp fire

 • Nature walks